Skip to Main Content

 Armstrong Student Center History

-The Armstrong Student Center was a dream that the Associated Student Government began advocating for in 2002 and came to fruition on February 7, 2014.
+The Armstrong Student Center was a dream the Associated Student Government began advocating for in 2002 and came to fruition on Feb.
+7, 2014.
 Find out more about special moments in our history below.

-people standing with shovels in front of a rendering of the Armstrong Student Center
+A group of people standing with shovels in front of a rendering of the Armstrong Student Center.

 Planning

 In April 2008, the Miami University Board of Trustees approved planning for the Bicentennial Student Center.
-This started years of planning with Robert Keller, University Architect, and David Creamer, Vice President of Finance and Business Services, announcing a building plan in October 2009.
+After several years of planning, Robert Keller, University Architect, and David Creamer, Vice President of Finance and Business Services, announced a building plan in October 2009.

-5 shovels and 5 construction helmets on a table
+Five shovels and five construction helmets on a table at a groundbreaking ceremony for Armstrong Student Center.

 Funding and Groundbreaking